przwrobel/IER/README.md

 T-tests are performed with division by: year, gender, week part.
 Results are saved to "results.txt" file generated in the same directory in which "Data_analysis_code.py" is placed.

+### Data

+Data for the analysis is availible under this link: https://gitlab.tudelft.nl/yturkyilmaz/Introduction_to_Engineering_Research/-/tree/master/Data_analysis

 ## Getting Started

 These instructions will give you a copy of the project up and running on